wcarhart/docs/docs/konphig/overview.md

 Konphig contains custom settings for common UNIX tools.
 You can think of it as a dotfiles repo, with some extra bells and whistles.

+> Interested in the development of konphig?
+Read the [Development](/development) section, or check out its [repository](https://github.com/wcarhart/konphig) for more info!

 Konphig is easy to install.
 To get started, checkout [Installation](/installation).

 ## Features